duf59/plm_project/README.md

-# plm_project
-Practical Machine Learning Course Project
+# Detecting Execution Mistakes in Weight Lifting Exercises Using On-body sensing and Machine Learning

-# Description & data
+## Description & data

 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self